explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 We believe that this is of interest to the ML community, at least from NLP and tool architecture points of view, although we concede that the evaluation in the submitted version of the paper was in need further work.
 We discuss elsewhere how we plan to address that in the final revision.

-### The evaluation, from an LLM/NLP standpoint, is perhaps not enough.
-It would be nice to show if the system could do well on some documented NLP tasks (like scientific literature?) to begin with.
+_The evaluation, from an LLM/NLP standpoint, is perhaps not enough.
+It would be nice to show if the system could do well on some documented NLP tasks (like scientific literature?) to begin with._

 _Many of the niche details, like Table 1, are perhaps unnecessary for the main paper._ We prefer to keep Table 1 in the body of the paper, to be explicit about the specific linguistic/quantitative LLM competencies evaluated in the paper; however it should be possible to streamline the figure a bit.
 We will also make a pass over the paper for other details that might be spurious for the ICLR audience.

-## Planned revisions to paper

-- Clarify manually-annotated subsets of SciGen are randomly chosen; add additional manual annotations to grow subset from 2% to 5%.
-We will include this data set as supplementary material and release it as an open source benchmark.
-- Evaluate SuggestionAgent performance against manual annotations; estimate noise in SuggestionAgent labelling.
-- Extend our correctness evaluation (Fig. 6(b)) to full SciGen dataset, using SuggestionAgent annotations (and adjusted for noise)
-- Expand the treatment of RQ2